In rural communities in the Solomon Islands, clean water and toilets can be hard to come by.

 How you can help

-You can learn more about Australian overseas aid and show your support by signing our aid pledge.
+You can learn more about Australian overseas aid and show your support by joining the campaign for Australian aid.